AdaGold/js-calculator/README.md

 ## Manual Testing

-We haven't dived into unit tests in JavaScript yet, so you may want to try to test your function manually.
-You can run the function and use terminal-based user input with `npm start`, or you can run `calculator.js` manually with `node calculator.js`.
-There is an example of manually testing the function in `calculator.js` as a comment.
+We haven't dived into unit tests in JavaScript yet, so _you must test your function manually._  You can run the function and use terminal-based user input with `npm start`, or you can run `calculator.js` manually with `node calculator.js`.
+There is an example of manually testing the function in `calculator.js`, written as a comment.

 Before project submission, test and verify that your program works as expected with the following testing/verification requirements.